 Our web pages will give you further information on the full range of our activities.
 If you are interested in knowing more about our teaching or our research, please do drop us a line.

 Research in the Division of Literature and Languages has scored impressively in the 2014 Research Excellence Framework (REF).
 81% of our research has been viewed as world leading (4*) or internationally excellent (3*).
 Our 3.01 grade point average for Outputs places us in the top third of institutions for publications within the English Unit of Assessment.
 Our Research Environment has been ranked as a 3/4* research culture for staff and postgraduate students, and in the new 'Research Impact' category almost 90% of our work was considered internationally excellent.
+Within the strong interdisciplinary context of the Division, colleagues working in Religious Studies, Modern Languages, and Postcolonial Studies were submitted to the English Language and Literature unit of assessment, while colleagues working on Film were returned to Communications, Cultural and Media Studies.

 The Division of Literature and Languages is delighted to announce that, on 12 December 2014, Professor John Drakakis (English Studies) was awarded the title of Docteur Honoris Causa by Université Blaise Pascal – Clermont-Ferrand II.
 This prestigious title is one of the greatest distinctions awarded by French universities and is bestowed on scholars of outstanding international renown.
 John was rewarded this honorary doctorate for his world-leading research into Shakespeare, Renaissance literature, theatre studies, textual editing and literary theory.
 It was also a recognition of the research ties in the field of Renaissance Studies between the two institutions.